A better customer experience in banking through the optimal use of humans and machines

 Does artificial intelligence conflict with personal customer relations?

-Four scenarios for optimal cooperation between man and machine
+Four scenarios for optimal cooperation between humans and machines

 With regard to the process flow, tasks should be clearly assigned to either humans or computers.
 The following four scenarios are possible (according to ):